 Thus a significant theme for the Psalmist, as expressed in several of Israel’s canonical psalms, was the idea that worshippers could come into the presence of God in his holy house in Jerusalem and see him face-to-face.
-As Professor Mark Smith of New York University put it, “‘Seeing God’ is the preeminent image [in the Psalms] for the experience of God in the temple (Psalm.
-17:15; 42:2; 63:2; 84:7; cf. 11:7; Job 33:26), and this is described as an experience of brilliant light or is expressed metaphorically by comparing God with the sun (Psalm.
+As Professor Mark Smith of New York University put it, “‘Seeing God’ is the preeminent image [in the Psalms] for the experience of God in the temple (Ps.
+17:15; 42:2; 63:2; 84:7; cf. 11:7; Job 33:26), and this is described as an experience of brilliant light or is expressed metaphorically by comparing God with the sun (Ps.
 84:7, 11).”
-If Margaret Barker is correct that “seeking the face/presence of the Lord had been at the heart of the temple cult [temple beliefs and rituals],” the Psalter simply reflects this core message.
+If Margaret Barker is correct that “seeking the face/

 Examples of Theophany

 Ancient Israel’s belief that mortals could enter God’s presence and see him face-to-face is as old as the existence of Israel itself.
 We know this from the culminating experience of Jacob, the immediate father of the Israelites, when he wrestled with a divine messenger for a blessing: